Jean Gordon, Countess of Bothwell: Countess of Bothwell

 That same year, after much persuasion from her brother, who was Bothwell's ally, Jean agreed to begin divorce proceedings against her husband.
 The process was made by a team of lawyers including Edward Henryson and Clement Littill.
 On 3 May 1567, she was given judgement against Bothwell in the Protestant commissary court on the grounds of his alleged adultery with her maid and seamstress, Bessie Crawford.

 Bessie was described by Jean's witness as a bonny little woman, 20 years old, black-haired and pale, often wearing a black gown.
 She had been a servant of Jean's mother and her father was a blacksmith.
 The adultery occurred at Haddington Abbey and Crichton Castle.
 The marriage was formally annulled on 7 May by the Consistorial Court of St. Andrews presided over by the Catholic Archbishop Hamilton.
 The annulment was due to Bothwell and Jean not having received a dispensation for their marriage, although they were within the fourth degree of consanguinity.
 Actually a dispensation had been given prior to their marriage by Archbishop Hamilton himself.
-Eight days later, on 15 May Bothwell married, as her third husband, the widowed Mary, Queen of Scots, whose late husband Lord Darnley had been murdered at Kirk o'Field, Edinburgh in mysterious circumstances which implicated Bothwell as having been the chief culprit behind the crime.
+Eight days later, on 15 May, Bothwell married Mary, Queen of Scots, whose late husband Lord Darnley had been murdered at the Kirk o'Field in mysterious circumstances which implicated Bothwell as having been the chief culprit behind the crime.
 Jean remained at Bothwell's Crichton Castle, its mortgage having been redeemed by her own dowry.
 Following Bothwell and Queen Mary's defeat at Carberry Hill, Jean abandoned Crichton, and returned to her mother at Strathbogie Castle.
 In December, Bothwell's titles and estates, including Crichton Castle, were forfeited by an act of parliament for treason.